pshong79/weather_reporter/README.md

 I am hoping, as I get more time, to clean this up a bit and add a few more features.
 Some features include:

+- Add tests
+- Refactor
+- Email the data
 - Specifying the time range to get the data for
 - Specifying which data to get
 - Being able to run at any time and get the data for the correct time range
-- Email the data
-- Add tests